When it comes to default rates, private lenders say yes. Some experts disagree.

 Argument 1: Delinquency rates on private loans are going down because of tighter restrictions by lenders.

 Delinquencies happen when you can’t pay back your loans.
-Both private and government-backed loans have a certain percentage of people who can’t pay back what they owe for college, so lenders label those borrowers who can’t make payments as delinquent, usually if they miss payments for between 30 and 90 days.
+Both private and government-backed loans have a certain percentage of people who can’t pay back what they owe for college.
+Lenders label those borrowers who can’t make payments as delinquent.
+They are dilinquent if they miss payments for between 30 and 90 days.

 The rates have a history of being too high for many experts’ liking, and — partially as a result of the economic crisis in 2008 — banks became more protective of their assets instead of just handing out loans like candy.